Skip to main content

 • replayability

-The game offers limited replayability, featuring some collectibles to revisit, a new game+ mode, and modifier options similar to a cheat menu.
-However, it lacks a chapter select feature.
-Considering the price and genre, this level of replay value is generally viewed as fair.
+The game offers limited replayability, with some collectibles to revisit, a new game+ mode, and modifier options like a cheat menu, but lacks features such as chapter selection.
+While replay value isn’t extensive, it is considered reasonable for the genre and price point.

 • “Overall, it doesn't have a lot of replayability.
-There are some collectibles to go back and get, but no chapter select.
-It does have a New Game+ and some modifiers like a cheat menu, but the replay value is limited for the price.”
+There are some collectibles you can go back for, but no chapter select feature.
+It does have a New Game+ mode and some modifiers like a cheat menu, but given the price, that's fair and not something usually expected in this genre for extensive replay value.”

 • stability